Matus-Dubrava/file_scanner/README.md

     -   implement 2 Phase Commit when synchronizing parent `mdm` database with child `mdm` database
     -   add Mixins to the Sqlalchemy models implementing `__repr__` method
     -   add better "rollback" when synchronizing `mdm`s, preserve source `hash` files until transactions are done
-    -   block `touch` command if it is not clear which `mdm` the file belongs to in case there are subrepositories and the cwd's repository doesn't match file's nearest subrepository
     -   add test cases that cover `mdm init --load-from-parent-repository` flag
     -   refactor common hardcoded exit codes >=100 (magic ints) into constants
     -   BUG: figure out why when executing `mdm init --load-from-parent-repository`, the file records are not removed from the parent respository